+Obviously, their use is limited by the requirement for dozens or hundreds of meters of cable, which is often difficult to manage and restrict the diver's movements but not simultaneously.
 The user must press a button to transmit, and release the same button to listen (a well-known operation in the use of terrestrial radio transmitters).
 Underwater communication systems using cables are very widespread, and are used especially in the commercial/industrial sector where it is often necessary for the diver to remain ALWAYS connected to the surface with an umbilical cord.
 For this reason, communication cables are often furnished with stranding around the electrical cables that increase the resistance to tensile stress.
-This cable becomes a part of the recovery line which is firmly connected to the diver's body, and which can be used to bring the operator back to the surface should it become necessary.
+This cable becomes a part of the recovery line which is firmly connected to the surface should it become necessary.